B.A. at Russell Sage College

-PACE students are well positioned to make the most of these opportunities as they advance their educational, career and civic goals through internships in the Capital Region with all levels of government, interest groups, non-profit organizations, and private businesses.
+Leadership and Policy Studies students are well positioned to make the most of these opportunities as they advance their educational, career and civic goals through internships in the Capital Region with all levels of government, interest groups, non-profit organizations, and private businesses.

 - Review the Curriculum in the Russell Sage College Course Catalog.

-A PACE minor is designed for students in diverse majors who want to strengthen their civic skills and knowledge for a career or voluntary service in civic and political organizations.
+The Public Policy, Advocacy and Civic Engagement (PACE) minor is designed for students in diverse majors who want to strengthen their civic skills and knowledge for a career or voluntary service in civic and political organizations.
 These organizations include: professional associations representing majors and professions such as biology, English, history, math, nursing, and physical therapy; community organizations serving neighborhoods and people in need; interest groups representing diverse economic, environmental, and other interests; and ethnic, gender, and religious associations.
 All of these organizations by the way operate on local, state, national, even international levels.

 The minor consists of 18 credits: 9 required and 9 elective.